Asymptotic Geometry of Four-Dimensional Steady Solitons: Introduction

-For four-dimensional steady solitons with nonnegative sectional curvature that are $\kappa$~noncollapsed, Chan--Ma--Zhang \cite{CMZ25b} proved that the tangent flow at infinity is either $\sph^3\times\R$ or $\sph^2\times\R^2$.
+A conjectural picture for $\kappa$-solutions in dimension four has been proposed by Haslhofer \cite{Has24}; when specialized to the steady case, it predicts that no further steady solitons that are also $\kappa$-solutions exist beyond the known ones. \begin{conjecture} Any $4$D $\kappa$-noncollapsed steady gradient Ricci soliton with nonnegative curvature operator and positive scalar curvature is, up to scaling and finite quotients, one of the following: the $4$D Bryant soliton; the product of the $3$D Bryant soliton with a line; or an element of the one-parameter family of $\mathbb{Z}_2\times O(3)$-symmetric steady solitons constructed by Lai \textup{\cite{Lai24}}. \end{conjecture} For four-dimensional steady solitons with nonnegative sectional curvature that are $\kappa$~noncollapsed, Chan--Ma--Zhang \cite{CMZ25b} proved that the tangent flow at infinity is either $\sph^3\times\R$ or $\sph^2\times\R^2$.
 In the $\sph^2\times\R^2$ case, they further showed that the manifold dimension reduces at infinity to $\Bry^3$ or $\sph^2\times\R$.
-In \cite{MMS23}, Ma, Mahmoudian, and the second named author studied the corresponding asymptotics under ${O}(3)$-symmetry together with additional curvature decay hypotheses (for example, $R(x)\sim d(x,o)^{-\eta}$).
-While such decay is expected, a key goal of the present paper is to derive information about the manifold without imposing \emph{a priori} curvature decay or symmetry assumptions. \begin{remark} If one moves beyond the positively curved, $\kappa$-noncollapsed setting, the landscape of steady solitons in dimension $4$ becomes considerably richer, and a general classification appears impossible.
+In \cite{MMS26}, Ma, Mahmoudian, and the second named author studied the corresponding asymptotics under ${O}(3)$-symmetry together with additional curvature decay hypotheses (for example, $R(x)\sim d(x,o)^{-\eta}$).
+While such decay is expected, one goal of the present paper is to derive information about the manifold without imposing \emph{a priori} curvature decay or symmetry assumptions. \begin{remark} If one moves beyond the positively curved, $\kappa$-noncollapsed setting, the landscape of steady solitons in dimension four becomes considerably richer, and a general classification appears extremely difficult.